duffee/Mojolicious_session_example/docs/Login.md

 to `$r->get('/')->to('SessionTutorial#start');` and add a new route `$r->get('/login')->to('SessionTutorial#login');`

 The route to the controller has two parts.
-The `login` looks for `lib/SessionTutorial/Controller/SessionTutorial.pm` and the `start` runs the `start` action (sub) in the controller file.
+The `SessionTutorial` before the `#` looks for `lib/SessionTutorial/Controller/SessionTutorial.pm` and looks for a sub in the controller file with the same name as the part following the `#` sign, eg. `start` runs the `start` action (or subroutine) in the controller file.

 ## lib/SessionTutorial/Controller/SessionTutorial.pm
 Rename `lib/SessionTutorial/Controller/Example.pm` to `lib/SessionTutorial/Controller/SessionTutorial.pm`,